dejan/auto_html/README.md

 # AutoHtml

-AutoHtml is a collection of filters that transform plain text into HTML code.
+AutoHtml is a collection of filters that transforms plain text into HTML code.

 ## Installation